-- ▶ Participants are expected to prepare mandatory readings, visual and web-resources (printed in black) prior to the respective class. - □ Grey font indicates optional readings and material: it serves as additional basis for student presentations, for a further exploration of the topic, and as inspiration for the final papers ... - ➤ The 'Archive' section [highlighted in yellow] provides a selection of texts & material on the main subject.
+- Participants prepare mandatory readings, visual and web-resources (printed in black) prior to the respective class. - ▷ Grey font indicates optional readings and material: it serves as additional basis for your presentations, further explorations of the topic, and inspiration for your final course work ...